 Biden was Vice President when Puerto Rico voted for statehood in 2012.
 The White House at that time said that the 2012 vote was “a clear result.”
 However, Congress took no action.

 Biden said, “I will work with representatives who support each of the status options in Puerto Rico in a fair and binding process so that they can determine their own status.
 I happen to believe that statehood would be the most effective means of ensuring that residents of Puerto Rico are treated equally, with the same representation at the federal level.
-But the people of Puerto Rico must decide, and the United States federal government must respect their decision and act on it,” Biden said, according to the official translation of the campaign.”
+But the people of Puerto Rico must decide, and the United States federal government must respect their decision and act on it.”

 Vídeo of @JoeBiden expressing his personal support for #Statehood4PuertoRico, saying voters in PR must decide & federal government must respect and act on that decision.
 Clear signal that the #Nov3rd Statehood YES or NO plebiscite matters not just to PR but to America as a whole. pic.twitter.com/mWWccUcWOp